SomMeri/less4j/README.md

 Each warning is described by message, line, character number and filename of the place that caused it.

-`Compile` methods differ in one important point: how they handle `@import file.less` statement.
-In all cases, files referenced by the import statement are assumed to be relative to current file.
-They are also assumed to have the same type e.g., the first method assumes that all less files imports link files on local filesystem and second method assumes that all less imports reference files by relative urls.
-The third method is special, it leaves all imports as they are.
-It does not load and compile any files.

 ### Example
 ````java
 // create input file